elmtree-askmo/cloudcannon-app/content/learn/nursing/what-is-the-normal-bmi-range-for-adults.md

 url: /learn/nursing/questions/what-is-the-normal-bmi-range-for-adults
 score: -1.0
 related_article1:
-    id: 169726
+    id: 169705
-    title: What are the health implications of being classified as overweight or obese?
+    title: >-
+        What equipment and materials are required for an IT suite examination?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-health-implications-of-being-classified-as-overweight-or-obese
+    url: /learn/nursing/questions/what-equipment-and-materials-are-required-for-an-it-suite-examination
 related_article2:
-    id: 169721
+    id: 169705
-    title: How does REM sleep affect dreaming and sleep cycles?
+    title: >-
+        What equipment and materials are required for an IT suite examination?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-rem-sleep-affect-dreaming-and-sleep-cycles
+    url: /learn/nursing/questions/what-equipment-and-materials-are-required-for-an-it-suite-examination
 related_article3:
-    id: 169708
+    id: 169712
+    title: >-
-    title: Describe the flow of blood through the right atrium and ventricle of the heart.
+        Explain the process of waste and water removal in the kidneys.
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-flow-of-blood-through-the-right-atrium-and-ventricle-of-the-heart
+    url: /learn/nursing/questions/explain-the-process-of-waste-and-water-removal-in-the-kidneys
 related_article4:
-    id: 169709
+    id: 169711
-    title: What role do the pulmonary artery and vein play in blood circulation?
+    title: >-
+        What is the difference between the sympathetic and parasympathetic nervous systems?
     subject: Nursing
-    url: /learn/nursing/questions/what-role-do-the-pulmonary-artery-and-vein-play-in-blood-circulation
+    url: /learn/nursing/questions/what-is-the-difference-between-the-sympathetic-and-parasympathetic-nervous-systems
 related_article5:
-    id: 169719
+    id: 169705
-    title: What is the significance of vitamins and minerals as micronutrients?
+    title: >-
+        What equipment and materials are required for an IT suite examination?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-significance-of-vitamins-and-minerals-as-micronutrients
+    url: /learn/nursing/questions/what-equipment-and-materials-are-required-for-an-it-suite-examination
 ---

 &nbsp;